knocklabs/docs/pages/sending-notifications/triggering-flows.md

 ## Preventing duplicates

-Triggering duplicate notification flows for your customers would be less than ideal as it could mean that customers potentially end up with duplicate notifications being sent to them.
+Triggering duplicate notification flows for your end users would be less than ideal as it could mean users receiving duplicate notifications.

-To guard against this, you can implement idempotency into your notify calls such that subsequent calls with the same `idempotencyKey` will fail if any of the previous calls has succeeded.
-We recommend using something with enough entropy, like a uuid v4.
+To guard against this you can implement idempotency into your notify calls such that subsequent calls with the same `idempotencyKey` will fail if any of the previous calls have succeeded.
+We recommend using an idempotency key with enough entropy, like a uuid v4.

 We'll keep idempotency keys in our system for at least 7 days before they are purged.